 Documentation of qualifications for all supervisory personnel must be provided in resumes.
-Failure on the part of applicants to provide complete and up-to-date information in the required format will result in delays in the processing of the application until this information is provided.
+Applications that are missing necessary information or required documentation in support of an information item may be withheld from further review until the needed information or documentation is provided.
 The BLM will inform the applicant what is needed for review as quickly as possible.
 For this purpose, documented telephone or email contact is preferable to written notification.